2 Law School Personal Statements That Succeeded (Ilana Kowarski, U.S. News & World Report)

 A handy article listing expectations of graduate-level writing.

 Graduate Student Writing Resources (The Portland University Writing Center)

 Here you’ll learn about the differences between undergraduate and graduate-level writing, research, language use, documentation, and integrating evidence.

-Temple University Harrisburg Guide To Graduate Level Writing (Temple University; retrieved from Utica College Resources for Graduate Students)
+Temple University Harrisburg Guide To Graduate Level Writing (Temple University; retrieved from Utica College Resources for Graduate Students) (PowerPoint Presentation)

 This PowerPoint presentation provides students with a way to approach writing a 10-12-page paper, from finding a topic to making final edits.
 It also includes information on making sentence-level revision, with emphases on the following topics: clarity, semantics, positive phrases, subordination, parallel structure, and paragraph construction.
 Finally, the presentation offers a brief overview of APA citations.

 USING PRIMARY, SECONDARY AND TERTIARY SOURCES

 How to Read a Primary Source (University of Iowa, College of Liberal Arts and Sciences: History)

 This source provides a series of critical thinking questions to help you analyze a primary source based on its purpose, argument, presuppositions, epistemology, and relationship to other texts.